mhsdef/mhs-website/content/2024-10-14-it-matters-how.md

 It matters _how_ we do things.

-It matters _how_ we take each step towards that end goal.
+It matters _how_ we take each step towards the end goal.

 Don't let anyone tell you otherwise.